boytchev/scorm/src/ink-tank/index.md

 There are different ways to construct a color.
 When using dyes and inks the most common way to represent a color is as a combination of different proportions of *cyan*, *magenta* and *yellow* inks.
 This is the so called [CMY color model](https://en.wikipedia.org/wiki/CMY_color_model).
 CMY color model is subtractive model &ndash; each ink absorbs (subtracts) part of the light.
 When all inks are used together, they absorb the full spectrum and the result is a black color.

-The Ink tank application alows experimenting with mixing inks.
+The **Ink tank** application allows experimenting with mixing inks.
 This is similar to how painters mix colors on their palette.
 For example, yellow and cyan inks produce green color; while yellow and red &ndash; orange.

 Click on the image to start the application.